Fuel efficiency is a term used to describe how effectively a vehicle uses fuel to power the engine and generate motion.

 Assuming a fuel price of $1.45/L and given fuel efficiencies and mileage, the annual fuel costs for cars with engine capacities 4L, 5L, and 6L would be $2175, $2718.75, and $3625, respectively.

-You may have a vehicle with a low usage per kilometre, but you should drive in fuel-efficient ways and maintain your vehicle to achieve the best efficiency.
+You may have a vehicle with low usage per kilometre, but you should drive in fuel-efficient ways and maintain your vehicle to achieve the best efficiency.

 When you are not driving, there are tips you can follow to improve the fuel economy, such as: